She was dreaming again. About Shinzon. Riker could always tell. There was

 the little sound of touched amusement she made when she felt what he felt

 and liked it, was moved by it.
-"I love you," she said softly, then he felt
+"I love you," she said softly, then

 her body relax against his as sleep claimed her.